- The HCV RNA PCR test can show whether the hepatitis C virus (HCV) is present in your bloodstream.

 The HCV RNA PCR test is conducted through a process called polymerase chain reaction (PCR).
 There are two approaches to this process: qualitative and quantitative.

 Your doctor may also recommend a similar qualitative test known as a transcription-mediated amplification (TMA) test.
 Some

 The quantitative test is useful for monitoring the amount of HCV in your blood over time or measuring your response to treatment intended to reduce your viral load.

-Once the measurement of your viral load drops to 615 IU/L or less, the amount of the virus is considered undetectable.
+Once the measurement of your viral load drops to 15 IU/mL or fewer, the amount of the virus is considered undetectable.
 At this point, the qualitative test can confirm whether the virus is actually no longer in your body or if only a small amount is still present.

-“Detected” means that you do have the virus in your blood, or “undetected,” meaning that you don’t have the virus in your blood or have a tiny amount that can’t be detected by this test.
+“Detected” means that you do have the virus in your blood.
+“Undetected” means that you don’t have the virus in your blood, or you have a tiny amount that can’t be detected by this test.

-The qualitative test results may still be positive even if viral load has decreased drastically due to treatment.
+The qualitative test results may still be positive even if your viral load has decreased drastically due to treatment.

 Measuring your viral load before treatment allows your doctor to monitor your viral load during and after treatment.

-The viral load results from the quantitative test can range from 15 to 100,000,000 IU/L.
+The viral load results from the quantitative PCR test can range from 15 to 100,000,000 IU/L.

 If your results are:

-- Less than 800,000 IU/L: A low viral load is detected.
+- Fewer than 800,000 IU/mL: A low viral load is detected.

-- More than 800,000 IU/L: A high viral load is detected.
+- More than 800,000 IU/mL: A high viral load is detected.

-- More than 100,000,000 IU/L: The virus is detected and active infection is taking place.
+- More than 100,000,000 IU/mL: The virus is detected and active infection is taking place.